via Cargo

-File system watcher that executes commands when files change, with cross-platform support and git ignore integration
+File watcher that runs commands when files change, with .gitignore support and cross-platform filesystem monitoring

 # via Cargo